You probably have an idea of how to winterize your home. (And if not, we can help you with that!)

-2. Clear snow and debris from roof gutters so water can drain away.
-(This can be dangerous, so make an honest assessment of how comfortable you are with home improvement projects before you ascend any ladders.
+- Clear snow and debris from roof gutters so water can drain away.
+This can be dangerous, so make an honest assessment of how comfortable you are with home improvement projects before you ascend any ladders.
 Hire a handyman or contractor if you’re not up to the task.
 First time hiring someone to help?
 Read this list of tips for hiring a contractor.

-3. Make sure downspouts and sump pumps drain away from the house.
+- Check downspouts and sump pumps.
+They should all drain away from the house.

-4. Shovel snow away from downspouts, basement window wells and stairwells.
+- Grab your shovel.
+Shovel any excess snow away from downspouts, basement window wells and stairwells.

-5. Carefully brush heavy accumulations of snow and ice dams off the roof.
+- Check the roof.
+Carefully brush heavy accumulations of snow and ice dams off the roof to avoid cave-ins.

-8. Pay attention to the forecast.
+- Pay attention to the forecast.
 You’ll want to know if there’s a flood warning.
-It also helps to know if rain is in the forecast–it often makes snow melt more quickly.
+It also helps to know if rain is in the forecast – it often makes snow melt more quickly.